Finding HQ Materials

 Curriculum Resources

-Colorado’s READ Act requires schools to use literacy programs based in the science of reading from an approved list.
+Colorado offers curriculum support resources and sample curriculum by subject (click on your subject and scroll to Curriculum Support), some of which are rated highly on EdReports.
+Additionally, Colorado’s READ Act requires schools to use literacy programs based in the science of reading from an approved list.

 Learn MoreAdoption Guidance & Tools

 Learn MoreCO offers a suite of resources to help teachers use high-impact instructional practices.
 Lesson samples by content area can be found at the bottom of the page.
-In addition, recent legislation requires elementary principals and teachers of grades 4-12 who work with struggling readers to complete training on reading instruction by August 2024.
+In addition, legislation requires elementary principals and teachers of grades 4-12 who work with struggling readers to complete training on reading instruction by August 2024.
 All teachers of grades K-3 were already required to do so by August 2022.

 Alaska